Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 Found 1 error in 1 file (checked 1 source file)
 ```

+This is the contravariance issue mentioned earlier: just because `Carrot` is a subtype of `Vegetable` doesn't mean that `Callable[[Carrot], ...]` is a subtype of `Callable[[Vegetable], ...]`.
+We feel like our code is valid though - `CarrotPeeler` should be able to peel `Carrot`s.

-Great, we've entered "contravariance hell": the type checker is telling us that our code is invalid because of contravariance, although intuitively we feel like our code _should_ be valid.
+Indeed, we've entered "contravariance hell": the type checker is telling us that our code is invalid because of contravariance, although intuitively we feel like our code _should_ be valid.
 Let's look at solutions.

-## Hacky answer (not recommended!): use `Any`
+## Not-recommended solution: use `Any`

 Given that the assignment above isn't valid, you may think that you need to use `Any` in the `VegetablePeeler.peel` method, and then `CarrotPeeler` in the `Carrot.peel` method: